Six Figure Mentors

 At its basic core, Six Figure Mentors teaches you how to buy your own domain name and hosting and set up a WordPress blog and valuable content as well as build an email list.

-Also, Six Figure Mentors shows how to create a product or recommend others’ products through selling ads then recruiting others to join under you for your commissions.
+Also, Six Figure Mentors shows how to create a product or recommend others’ products through selling ads and then recruiting others to join under you for your commissions.

 Among the many issues and red flags, we found with Six Figure Mentors is the way they manipulate exclusivity on products and components.